MichaelGrupp/Logic/README.md

 # Logic

-Evaluate the validity, satisfiability and entailment of logical sentences.
+*Evaluate the validity, satisfiability and entailment of logical sentences.*

-Technically, this code implements an interpreter consisting of a parser and abstract syntax trees for the sentences.

-Currently supported: expressions in propositional logic (PL)
+Technically, this code implements an interpreter consisting of a parser and abstract syntax trees.  <br /> Currently supported: expressions in propositional logic (PL)